treetrnk/blog/_posts/2016-06-23-the-forgotten-tunnels.md

 ## The Story

-The PCs, still travelling in the tunnels under Gilgax mountain, had been walking for about half a day.
+The PCs, still traveling in the tunnels under Gilgax mountain, had been walking for about half a day.
 That is the roughly the same amount of time it takes to walk from Beowood to Fort Greyspire, so they figured they must be close.
 Suddenly up ahead, they saw a faint light.
 It was dim at first but steadily grew brighter.
 It then stopped and a low grumble of stone moving could be heard.
-The sound then stopped and the light disapeared.
+The sound then stopped and the light disappeared.

 [<img src="{{site.baseurl}}/images/spider-attack.jpg" class="right" />
 ]({{site.baseurl}}/images/spider-attack.jpg)